-Transitioning to low carbon
+Transitioning to net-zero

 To achieve the goals of the Paris Agreement and limit global temperature rise to no more than 1.5-degrees Celsius above pre-industrial levels, it is necessary to significantly increase the level of new investment in low-carbon technologies and energy efficiency, and to reduce investments in high-emitting sectors and activities, including the extraction and use of fossil fuels.